csniper-patrick/slurm-lab/README.md

    ```
    podman compose -f compose.dev.yml up -d
    ```
 4. Start playing around in your local web browser.
 If you go to [localhost](http://localhost:8080/).
-You can use one of these accounts to log in the Jupyter hub environment: jeremie, aelita, yumi, william, ulrich, odd ( [If you wonder who are they: Code Lyoko](https://en.wikipedia.org/wiki/Code_Lyoko) ).
+You can use one of these accounts to log in the Jupyter hub environment: jeremie, aelita, yumi, ulrich, odd ( [If you wonder who are they: Code Lyoko](https://en.wikipedia.org/wiki/Code_Lyoko) ).
 No password.
 5. You can access and explore the Slurm REST API exposed at localhost port 80 as well.
    The json web keyset location is specified by `AuthAltParameters` in `slurm.conf` Please refer to the relevant documents for authenticating your request.